 Many thanks to the Budapest Festival and Tourism Center.
 They provided us with the 72 hour Budapest Card and welcome kit.
-Even though this is a sponsored visit, the post is written with my own honest opinion.
-There are no affiliate links on this page related to the Budapest Festival and Tourism Center.
+Even though they gave me the card for free, the post is written with my own honest opinion.

 For More on Hungary and Budapest: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.